1414C/cwl/README.md

 ## Creating a Lambda function in Go

 1. We will code a new AWS Lambda function to read the status of one or more EC2 instances and report them to stdout.
+Once we are satisfied with the output, we will add code to export the instance status information back to the caller.

 2. Create a new folder in the project; m<sub>*n*</sub> is the format to-date, but any name can be used.
 For the purposes of this walkthrough, we will create folder m5.